ftrajano/cheatshee-pandas/README.md

 ```python
 pd.read_csv('../my_dataset.csv', parse_dates=['column1', 'column2'])
 ```
-This atributes of read_csv try to parse the information as date objects.
+These atributes of read_csv try to parse the information as date objects.

 another way is using